fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task04/task04.md

 - The application can be used on tablet during a consultation or a meeting (main use).
 - The application can be used on desktop when a theparist is doing office work.
 - The language of the application is german.
 It should be possible to integrate a french language version at a later point (clinics in the romandie).
-- Login to the application with encrypted username and password.
 - A theparist can only change data from own patients.
 - Only a psychiatrist can do change in medication, a  psychologist has a read only access to the medication management functionality.
 - No possibility to change an automatic created event.
+- Login to the application with encrypted username and password.
+- The data protection act must be considered.

 ## System Requirements

 ### Functional system requirements

-- valid values

-- Naviagationsliste
-- 1. dimension Filter the diagnosis of this patient: self created diagnosis, diagnosis created by therapists from the same clinic, diagnosis created by all therapists.
+#### 0. General
-- 2. dimension Filter the diagnosis of multiple patients: current patient, all own patients, all patients from the same clinic, all existing patients.
+- 0.1 Possibility of restricting the serach space: own patients, clinic patients, all patients.
-- search filter show filter
-- change of icd-code, diag nmae change of description linked

-Read ICD-10 catalog (diagnosis database)
+- 0.2 Show possible search results while typing (cp. google).
+- 0.3 A navigation list can be used as a sidebar in all details screens (On the left or right side of the screen).
+- 0.4 The navigation list can be expanded as a sidbar.
+This opens the home screen.
+- 0.5 The selection of a diagnosis implies an automatic selction of the ICD-Code and diagnosis description.
+- 0.6 The selection of an ICD-Code implies an automatic selection of the diagnosis and diagnosis description.
+- 0.7 The selection of a medication implies an automatic selection of the category, medication manufacturer, and medication description.

 #### 1. Read patient data
 - 1.1 Show all patients in a table on the home screen: show status, name, psychotherapist (current), clinics (hospitals or local medical practices).
- - Valid values for attribute "status": Eigene, Aktiv, Abgeschlossen, Wieder aktiv
+ - Valid values for attribute "status": "Eigene", "Aktiv", "Abgeschlossen", "Wieder aktiv"
 - 1.2 Search a specific patient: search by status, name, psychotherapist (current), clinics (hospitals or local medical practices).
 - 1.3 Sort the patient table: sort by status, name, psychotherapist (current), clinics (hospitals or local medical practices).
 - 1.4 Filter the patient table: filter own patients, clinic patients, all patients.